 The SitePro Difference

 SitePro is one step ahead of the game.
-We offer the SitePro Command Center, a SCADA system that allows organizations to monitor and control facilities and equipment.
+We go "Beyond SCADA" by offering the SitePro Command Center, an advanced analytics system that allows organizations to monitor and control facilities and equipment.
 It features integrated mapping and visualization.
 It monitors tank levels, volumes, pressures and flow rates in real-time.
 It allows organizations to control pumps and valves right from a smartphone or a computer.

 It also offers sophisticated alerts for specific circumstances, prompting your team to action.
 To help the team analyze data further, the SitePro Command Center produces great reports.
-SItePro also offers remote monitoring through the SitePro Operations Support (SOS) giving your operations 24-hour coverage, managed by operations experts and field technicians helping your facilities avoid downtime.
-To make invoicing a breeze, it integrates seamlessly with your enterprise resource planning (ERP) and accounting systems with our TMS service.
+SitePro also offers remote monitoring through our Remote Operations Center (ROC) giving your operations 24-hour coverage, managed by operations experts and field technicians helping your facilities avoid downtime.
+To make invoicing a breeze, it integrates seamlessly with your enterprise resource planning (ERP) and accounting systems with our Command Center.

 Our solutions help you minimize downtime, reduce labor costs and keep productivity at its peak.
 Let us help you drive your oil and gas company forward.